section-engineering-education/engineering-education/content/articles/debug-node-docker/index.md

 status: publish
 published: true
 url: /debug-node-docker/
-title: Debugging a Node.js app running in Docker
+title: Debugging a Node.js app running in Docker using Nodemon and the Docker extension
-description: This article is about debugging a Node.js app running in a Docker container.
+description: This article is about debugging a Node.js app running in a Docker container using Nodemon and the Docker extension.
 You need to add a debug script in your package.json to enable debugging in your Node.js app.
 author: geoffrey-mungai
 date: 2020-09-11T00:00:00-10:00
 topics: [Node.js]